justmatt18/100-days-of-code/log.md

 **Today's Progress** I'm halfway done with 19/29 solved problems from hacker hero.

-**Thougt's** I can now explore more about array methods or refactor my code for better/faster solution.
+**Thougts** I can now explore more about array methods or refactor my code for better/faster solution.

 ### Day 24: February 10, 2021